MarsUniversity/ece387-robotics/website/block_1_basics/lab/lab1.md

 		jupyter notebook

 	A web browser should open.
 From the top right, create a new `Python 2` notebook called *Lab1*.
-Using Markdown (see the references or Google for proper syntax).
+Using Markdown (see the references or Google for proper syntax) when you complete Tasks 4 and 5, copy and paste your answers into the notebook.
+  I expect your results to look like lesson 4 & 5.
+If you don't know how, take a look at the markdown in those notebooks.
   **Note:** this notebook is running on and saved to your laptop ... *not* the roomba.